 Sustainable Trade in Ornamental Fishes: Scott Dowd (New England Aquarium, USA)

 Taxonomy: Nathan Lujan (University of Toronto, Scarborough)

-Freshwater representatives to the IUCN SSC Red List Committee: Jörg Freyhof (German Centre for Integrative Biodiversity Research (iDiv)); Rajeev Raghavan (Conservation Research Group, St. Albert’s College, Kochi, India)
+Freshwater representatives to the IUCN SSC Red List Committee: Jörg Freyhof (Leibniz-Institute of Freshwater Ecology and Inland Fisheries (IGB), berlin, Germany); Rajeev Raghavan (Conservation Research Group, St. Albert’s College, Kochi, India)